rezaamb/Redis-6-Replication/redis.md

 cluster nodes
 ```

-somw commands for listenning and testing :
+some commands for listenning and testing :

 ```
 ufw status